 Head over to North Greenwich and The O2, where you can climb up its roof and discover iconic views of London from one of the key venues used in another Pierce Brosnan flick, 1999’s The World Is Not Enough.
-Head on inside and see a concert, visit the Muhammad Ali at the O2 exhibition, or relax in one of The O2’s many restaurants and bars.
+Head on inside and see a concert, visit an exhibition or relax in one of The O2’s many restaurants and bars.

-Transport yourself onto a Thames Rocket boat and speed along the route taken by the secret agent in 2015’s Spectre as you experience a Bond-esque exhilarating thrill-ride.
+Then transport yourself onto a Thames Rockets boat and speed along the route taken by the secret agent in 2015’s Spectre as you experience a Bond-esque exhilarating thrill-ride.

 Cultural James Bond London attractions

 Take in some culture at the National Gallery and, if you find yourself in the Gallery’s Room 34, you will be in the same room where Bond first encountered Q in 2012’s Skyfall.

 At the other end of the Strand, Somerset House is a venue for all things artsy.
 And, come Christmas, it even hosts an ice rink.
 Marvel at its grand interior courtyard, a location masquerading as St Petersburg in Goldeneye.

 Dine and drink like Bond